fastapi/fastapi/docs/tutorial/custom-request-and-route.md

 ## Accessing the request body in an exception handler

+!!! tip
+    To solve this same problem, it's probably a lot easier to [use the `body` in a custom handler for `RequestValidationError`](https://fastapi.tiangolo.com/tutorial/handling-errors/#use-the-requestvalidationerror-body).

+    But this example is still valid and it shows how to interact with the internal components.

 We can also use this same approach to access the request body in an exception handler.

 All we need to do is handle the request inside a `try`/`except` block: